grnet/synnefo/docs/cyclades-api-guide.rst

 \                           unavailable
 =========================== =====================

-In case of a 204 return code, there will be no request results according to the Cyclades API, while the new server details are returned according to OS Compute API.
+.. note:: In case of a 204 return code, there will be no request results according to the Cyclades API.
+Compute OS API suggests that response should include the new server details.

 Delete Server
 .............

+Delete a virtual server.
+When a server is deleted, all its connections are deleted as well.

+.. rubric:: Request

 ======================== ====== ======== ==========
-URI                      Method Cyclades OS Compute
+URI                      Method Cyclades OS/Compute
 ======================== ====== ======== ==========
 ``/servers/<server id>`` DELETE ✔        ✔
 ======================== ====== ======== ==========